Wang Xiliang: Political career

 Wang joined the Chinese Communist Party (CCP) in December 1990, and got involved in politics in December 2002, when he was appointed vice mayor of Qujing.
 In March 2007, he became deputy director of Yunnan Economics Committee (later was reshuffled as Yunnan Provincial Development and Reform Commission), rising to director in January 2013.
 In October 2015, he was named acting mayor of Kunming, confirmed in January 2016.
 He was also deputy party secretary.
 In January 2021, he took office as vice chairperson of the Finance and Economic Committee of the Yunnan Provincial People's Congress, but having held the position for only a year.

 Investigation

 In February 2022, Wang was subjected to a two-year probation period within the Party, removed from his government positions, and demoted to the rank of second-level researcher for damaging the integrity of the Dianchi Lake ecosystem due to real estate development.

 On 29 April 2024, he was suspected of "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+Wang was expelled from the party on 18 February 2025.